ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Target Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – TGT

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Target Corporation (NYSE: TGT) between August 18, 2021 and May 17, 2022, both dates inclusive (the “Class Period”), of the important May 30, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Target Corporation TGT between August 18, 2021 and May 17, 2022, both dates inclusive (the "Class Period"), of the important May 30, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Target securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.